isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Create a New Cohort
 ###################

 When you first log into the ISB-CGC Web App, the Create Cohort screen will be displayed.
-To get to it when you are on other screens, select "Create Cohort" from the Cohorts dropdown.
-If you are on the **Manage Saved Cohorts** screen, you can click on the **New Cohort** button.
+To get to it when you are on other screens, select **Create Cohort** from the **Cohorts** dropdown.
+If you are on the **Saved Cohorts** screen, you can click on the **New Cohort** button.

 If you already have saved cohorts, they will be listed in the **Saved Cohorts** panel.
 Click on the **Saved Cohorts** link in that panel and a page with the details of your saved cohorts will display.
 Alternatively, to go directly to a given cohort, click on its name and the cohort details page of that cohort will display.